TheMatjaz/matjaz.it/content/post/2016-07-10-hugo-power-user-organization.md

 +++
 aliases      = []
 categories   = ["Blog"]
 date         = "2016-07-10T20:10:37+02:00"
-description = "Today we dive into how to organize the Hugo folder and the structure of the content you are going to publish on the web after a potential export from the previous CMS." draft = false highlight = true slug = "hugo-power-user-organization" tags = ["Hugo Power User", "Hugo", "Blog", "Git", "Wordpress"] title = "#HugoPowerUser: content organization" type = "post" weight = 0
+description  = "Today we dive into how to organize the Hugo folder and the structure of the content you are going to publish on the web after a potential export from the previous CMS." draft        = false highlight    = true lastmod      = "2016-07-10T20:10:11+02:00" slug         = "hugo-power-user-organization" tags         = ["Hugo Power User", "Hugo", "Blog", "Git", "Wordpress"] title        = "#HugoPowerUser: content organization" type         = "post" weight       = 0

 +++